-In Sebastopol, we made a stop at The Barlow to browse the stores and and artists showcases.
+In Sebastopol, we made a stop at The Barlow to browse the stores and artists’ showcases.
 There are also plenty of food choices to grab a bite, as well as wine tasting and breweries.
-If you prefer mom and pop shops, there are many along the main street just a few blocks away from The Barlow.
+If you prefer mom-and-pop shops, there are many along the main street just a few blocks away from The Barlow.

 Our next stop was the Railroad Square Historic District in Santa Rosa, home of Snoopy and Charlie Brown!

 We thought there would be more to do in the Railroad Square Historic District area but was a bit disappointed with the few numbers of shops and options for visitors.
 There was an interesting antique store in area which we spent a bit of time in.